 A Joint Effort by the California Institute for Behavioral Health Solutions and Advocates for Human Potential, Inc. and funded by the California Department of Health Care Services Community Services Division

-The following is a collection of protocols, toolkits, tools, and guidance materials supporting federal, state, and community-based agencies’ efforts to implement best practices leading to systems change, improved outcomes, enhanced access, and improved delivery of prevention, treatment, and recovery services to California’s youth with, or at risk of, an opioid use disorder and their families.
-This list will be updated with additional and new resources on a regular basis.
+The following is a collection of protocols, toolkits, tools, and guidance materials supporting federal, state, and community-based agencies’ efforts to implement best practices leading to systems change, improved outcomes, enhanced access, and improved delivery of prevention, treatment, and recovery services to California’s youth with, or at risk of, opioid or stimulant use disorders and their families.
+This list is updated with additional and new resources on a regular basis.

 The ASAM National Practice Guideline – Special Populations: Adolescents (Chapter 10) – This resource is to support states in their ongoing efforts to introduce SUD service coverage and delivery system reforms by providing information about the preventive, treatment, and recovery services and the levels of care comprising the continuum of SUD care.
 It also provides an overview of nationally developed guidelines for SUD treatment criteria, including provider and service standards for each level of care.
 In addition, it provides useful tools and examples of state-based initiatives that can assist states in their efforts to ensure that care is delivered consistent with industry standard SUD treatment guidelines and that Medicaid beneficiaries receive the most appropriate services given their treatment and recovery needs.
 Published by: American Society of Addiction Medicine (ASAM), June 2015